 Process of filing the Trademark Opposition in India

 Filing of the Notice of Opposition

-The Notice of Opposition should be filed within the three months (four months to be exact) of the publishing of the trademark journal.
+The Notice of Opposition should be filed within 4 months from the date of Publication in Trademark Journal.
 The Notice can be filled through the Form TM-O along with the required procedural fee.
 The Notice must state the credentials of the opposing parties and the grounds on which the opposition has been filed.
 The application first reaches the Registry which checks whether all the requirements have been fulfilled or not.
 If all the requirements are met, the opposition notice is forwarded to the applicant of the trademark.
 The applicant, then goes through all the concerns of the opposing parties and prepares his conduct for the court hearing.
 The court hearing takes place at the same place where the opposition was initially filed.

 Filing of the Counter statement

 Upon receiving of the Opposition, the Applicant of the trademark is supposed to file the counter statement of the opposition and submit the same to the Registry within two months when the opposition was filled.
 This application should contain clause wise counter statement for all the grounds of opposition.
 This again reaches the Registry which make sure if all the necessary requirements have been met, if yes, the counter statement is forwarded to the opposition party.
 If the applicant of trademark fails to file the counter statement within the two months, the application stands abandoned.

 After receiving the counter-statement, the opposition, now has two months for submitting the evidence supporting the grounds of opposition.
 The opposition party also has the levy of submitting to the registrar that it would not submit the evidence, however, it would only rely on the facts as stated in the Notice of opposition filed earlier, under the Rule 45.
 If the opposition fails to do so within two months, the opposition stands abandoned.